jdthorpe/mfactor/readme.md

         devtools::install_github("jdthorpe/mfactor")
         ```

-    note that in windows, you may have to build the github toolws
+        note that in windows, you may have to build the github tools using:

         ```R